kevindelord/DKDBManager/README.md

 ### Required

 [+ primaryPredicateWithDictionary:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/primaryPredicateWithDictionary:) to create a predicate used in the CRUD process to find the right entity corresponding to the given dictionary.
+This function should create and return a `NSPredicate` object that match only one database entity.

 	override public class func primaryPredicateWithDictionary(dictionary: [NSObject:AnyObject]!) -> NSPredicate! {

-		// If returns nil then only ONE entity will ever be created and updated.
+		// If returns nil then only ONE entity will ever be created and updated. return nil

-		// If returns a `false predicate` then a new entity will always be created.
+		// If returns a `false predicate` then a new entity will always be created. return NSPredicate(format: "FALSEPREDICATE")

-		// Otherwise the CRUD process use the entity found by the predicate. return NSPredicate(format: "FALSEPREDICATE")
+		// Otherwise the CRUD process use the entity found by the predicate. let dictionaryName = GET_STRING(dictionary, "name")
+		return NSPredicate(format: "name ==[c] \(dictionaryName)")
     }

 [- updateWithDictionary:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/updateWithDictionary:) to update the current entity with a given dictionary.